efeuentertainment/vigicad/README.md

   - (not for botkins: core rear plate)

 - Raspberry PI 3, 3B+ or 4B (requires 2 USB ports)
+  - check https://rpilocator.com to find an available Raspberry pi

 - An aftermarket *wide-angle lens* camera module (optional: with IR-cut filter).
 There is only one camera module v1 clone that combines a *wide-angle lens* and a motorized IR-cut filter at time of writing
   - https://www.robot-maker.com/shop/capteurs/311-camera-raspberry-pi.html